Thonnard/Doctoral-Thesis-LaTeX-Template/README.md

 ## Features
  * Citations need to be in bibtex format and can be imported from Mendeley, Zotero,...
  * Citations from a Word document can be converted to bibtex with this macro: http://git.macropus.org/citation-finder/.
+ * Reference lists are created automatically per chapter.
  * Glossaries (acronyms): remove numbering by adding the nonumberlist option \usepackage[toc,acronym,nomain,nonumberlist]{glossaries} in the main_book.tex or main_A4.tex file.
+ * Table of content, list of figures and list of tables are created automatically.

 ## Warnings
  * The size of graphics and figures can be set dynamically (e.g. \includegraphics[width=\textwidth]{einstein}) instead of static (e.g. \includegraphics[width=4cm]{einstein}) but final results should be double-checked when switching between A4 and book format.